-Making the Annual Returns and Exemption Application Widely Available its exemption application if it makes these documents widely available.
+Making the Annual Returns and Exemption Application Widely Available

+A private foundation does not have to provide copies of its annual returns and/or its exemption application if it makes these documents widely available.
 However, it must still allow public inspection by office visitation.